shaileshahuja/django-bot/README.rst

 ``converse.messengers.MessengerBase``: This class provides the API for all messenger classes

-``converse.messengers.SlackMessenger``: Implements this API, and so will all future implementations of other messengers
+``converse.messengers.SlackMessenger``: Implements this API, and so will all future implementations of other messengers.

 Methods:
 ^^^^^^^^